Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 #### 6.5.3 NCN worker nodes

 NCN worker node images contain kernel module content from non-CSM products and need to be rebuilt as part of the workflow.
-This section describes how to test a new image and CFS configuration on a single "canary node" (`ncn-w001`) first before rolling it out to the other NCN worker nodes.
+This section describes how to test a new image and CFS configuration on a single canary node (`ncn-w001`) first before rolling it out to the other NCN worker nodes.
 Modify the procedure as necessary to accommodate site preferences for rebuilding NCN worker nodes.
 Since the default node target for the `management-nodes-rollout` is `Management_Worker` nodes, the `--limit-management-rollout` argument is not used in the instructions below.